Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Highlights

-• Industry-leading three” threshold for easy entry and exit
+• Industry-leading three” threshold and extra wide door for easy entry and exit

-• Customers can customize their tub with features, such as massage jets, LED lights and designer Kohler LuxStone bath walls
+• Customers can customize their tub with handrails, hydrotherapy massage jets, designer Kohler LuxStone bath walls, and more

 • Factory-authorized installers ensure the tub is installed correctly